 🇬🇧 Due to the COVID-19 health crisis, the 3 museums of Bayeux will remain closed until further notice. #Covid_19 #BayeuxTapestry pic.twitter.com/uXjaSWvgWf

 — Bayeux Museum (@BayeuxMuseum) March 13, 2020

 On March 13, 2020, the day after the television intervention by the President of the French Republic, Emmanuel Macron, several museums announced their temporary closure.
-The management hopes to reopen during the Easter holidays in mid-April 2020.
-These sad decisions, but which are necessary given the rapid spread of the Covid-19, come as the figures for the beginning of years were excellent for memory tourism in Normandy.
+These decisions, sad but essential in order to limit the rapid spread of the Covid-19, come at a time when the figures at the start of the year were excellent for memory tourism in Normandy.
 Museums had been hit several times by the latest social movements (Yellow Vests, transport strikes) and are now faced with a new challenge which weighs heavily on the economy.

 En raison de la pandémie qui frappe l’Europe, le Mémorial de Caen, le cinéma circulaire Arromanches 360° et le Mémorial de Falaise seront fermés à compter du samedi 14 mars 2020 matin.

 👉https://t.co/BzoxjQLRUD#Musée #Normandie #Caen pic.twitter.com/vXS9kbGDR3